puppetlabs/gatling-puppet-load-test/docs/report_utils.md

 ##### specified output file name
 You may specify an output filename as an optional argument.
-Run `compare-results.rb` by providing the CSV files to compare and an output path:
+Run `compare_results.rb` by providing the CSV files to compare and an output path:

 `ruby compare_results.rb a.csv b.csv output.csv`